Harry-Yates/Harry-Yates/README.md

 San José 19° ☁️ · Stockholm -1° ❄️

 # 19°
-☁️ **This evening, mostly clear with a few clouds, sunrise at 5:33 AM.**
+☁️ **Tonight, mostly clear with a few clouds, sunrise at 5:33 AM.**

 **↑** 23° **↓** 19° · Tomorrow: 🌧️ 25°
 Week: ▁▅▆█▅▂▂ (22° to 27°)